bionicles/tree_plus/README.md

   - "AI, help me create a design document.
 We need to ensure illegal states are unrepresentable and refine our design based on potential feedback."
 - [x] **3.
 Setup Tools and Define Testing Strategy**
   - "AI, let's identify the tools we need and write unit tests that focus on important behaviors and edge cases."
+- [x] **4.
+Validate System with End-to-End Tests**
+  - "AI, let's write end-to-end tests to validate the entire system works from the user's perspective."
-- [] **4.
+- [] **5.
 Write, Review, and Integrate Code**
   - "AI, let's start writing SOLID code, review it together, and commit it frequently to integrate with the existing codebase."
-- [] **5.
-Validate System with End-to-End Tests**
-  - "AI, let's write end-to-end tests to validate the entire system works from the user's perspective."
 - [] **6.
 Document and Get Feedback**
   - "AI, let's update our design document with final details, write user-level documentation, and actively seek out feedback."
 - [] **7.
 Reflect and Learn**